About the University

 The Departments of Philosophy and Archaeology and Anthropology are housed in the former Baptist Theological College, with its magnificent stained-glass windows dating from the 15th century.

-The University has ten branch libraries holding the largest academic collection of books and journals in the South West of England, as well as specialist and archive collections.
+The University has nine branch libraries holding the largest academic collection of books and journals in the South West of England, as well as specialist and archive collections.
 The Arts and Social Sciences Library is the largest of the University libraries.

 The School of Physics is housed in the HH Wills Physics Building.
 The building also contains some of the University’s largest lecture theatres, and students from other schools and departments have some of their lectures here.
 Construction began in the 1920s and the building was finally completed in the 1970s.

 The Victoria Rooms houses a 700–seat concert hall, a recital room, five recording studios and nine practice rooms, and hosts a variety of lunchtime and evening concerts by students and staff for the general public.
 The building dates from 1842 and was first used by the University for its Students’ Union.
 It became the home of the Department of Music in 1996.

 The Merchant Venturers School of Engineering is part of the Faculty of Engineering and houses the Departments of Computer Science, Electrical and Electronic Engineering and Engineering Mathematics.
 It opened in 1996 and its purpose-built facilities include a motion pod in which students test computer games.
 Many of our engineering students have been involved in designing new products that have been commercially developed through University spin-off companies.

 The Faculty of Arts comprises three schools: the School of Arts, the School of Humanities, and the School of Modern Languages - each of which are split further into four or five departments, from Classics to Drama to Russian.
 Many of the departments are housed in the Faculty's complex of Victorian villas lining Woodland Road, which have been converted to incorporate teaching and research facilities.